-Phillip Harris focuses his practice on complex commercial litigation with an emphasis on commercial and financial services litigation, class action defense, and appellate advocacy.
+Phillip Harris focuses his practice on complex commercial litigation, zoning and land use matters, renewable energy, class action defense, and appellate litigation.

-Prior to joining the firm, Mr. Harris served as a law clerk to the Honorable Mark D. Martin of the North Carolina Supreme Court and worked as an associate in the Raleigh office of an East Coast law firm where he practiced in the fields of business litigation, including financial services litigation and class action defense, energy and utilities law, intellectual property, and appellate litigation.
+Prior to joining the firm, Mr. Harris served as a law clerk to the Honorable Mark D. Martin of the North Carolina Supreme Court and worked as an associate in the Raleigh office of an AmLaw 100 firm where he practiced in the fields of business litigation, including financial services litigation and class action defense, energy and utilities law, intellectual property, and appellate litigation.

 Prior to his legal career, Mr. Harris worked as a process shift coach and manufacturing engineer at a North Carolina manufacturing plant while also receiving Six Sigma Green Belt certification and serving as a TL9000 quality auditor.

 Mr. Harris has been recognized as a 2017 and 2018 "Legal Elite" in the area of Litigation by Business North Carolina magazine.
-He was named as a 2018 North Carolina “Rising Star” for Business Litigation by Super Lawyers magazine.
+He was named a North Carolina “Rising Star” in 2018 and 2019 for Business Litigation by Super Lawyers magazine.
 He is also a member of the 2017 North Carolina Pro Bono Honor Society.
 In 2014, Kilpatrick Townsend awarded him its “Embracing Our Values Award” for extraordinary pro bono and community service efforts.

 Successfully represented multiple clients throughout North Carolina during planning and permitting processes, including for special use and conditional use permits as well as for variances, before local government bodies responsible for permitting renewable energy projects and other redevelopment projects.